manfredsteyer/angular-oauth2-oidc/README.md

 ## Credits

 - [generator-angular2-library](https://github.com/jvandemo/generator-angular2-library) for scaffolding an Angular library
-- [jsrasign](https://kjur.github.io/jsrsasign/) for validating token signature and for hashing
+- [jsrasign](https://kjur.github.io/jsrsasign/) until version 5: For validating token signature and for hashing; beginning with version 6, we are using browser APIs to minimize our bundle size
 - [Identity Server](https://github.com/identityserver) (used for testing with an .NET/.NET Core Backend)
 - [Keycloak (Redhat)](http://www.keycloak.org/) for testing with Java